jorgeribeiro04/cloudDevelopmentPlatform/README.md

   - To access the website, click on the external IP address.

 #Prerequisites:<br>
-  - Google Cloud Account
+  - Google Cloud Account<br>
-  - Google Cloud CLI
+  - Google Cloud CLI<br>
-  - IAM and Compute Engine enabled in your project.
+  - IAM and Compute Engine enabled in your project.<br>

 #Expected Output:<br>
 If the script runs successfully, a “Setup Complete!” message will be displayed.
 Additionally, a virtual machine type 20.04 with 2 CPUs, 8GB of RAM and a disk size of 250 GB will created.